allenfengjr/dlrm_comp/comp_benchmark/README.md

 ## Step 1.
 Do Quantization

 To simulate lossy compression, please first apply quantization.
-Run `quantization.py`, to generate quantization code of inputs.
-Please modify `EMB_file_path` and filename format to fit requirement.
+Run `python quantization.py`, to generate quantization code of inputs.
+Modify `EMB_file_path` as the embedding data directory.

 Change `intType` variable to choose use `int8` or `int16` as quantization code datatype.

 ## Step 1.1(Optional) Data Padding

 To simulate compression on larger batch_size, you can run `python padding_files.py` to padding EMB data with its own copy.
-Modify `copy` as multiple of original data.
+Modify `copy_times` as multiple of original data.

 ## Step 2.
 Choose Lossless Encoder

 There are four encoder we use, LZ4 encoder, ANS encoder, GPULZ encoder, and Huffman encoder.
+Run `python lossless_encoder.py` to generate compression ratio, compression throughput and decompression throughput.
+For more details about executable binary usage, please refer to documents of above repos and `EXECUTABLES` variable in `lossless_encoder.py`.
+Before

 To install and use LZ4 and ANS encoder, refer to [nvcomp](https://developer.nvidia.com/nvcomp).